canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q6/QuestionText.md

 ## Question Text

 Companies constantly overbook available seats which causes a lot of passenger frustration.
 To solve this problem, airlines sometimes transfer passengers to different flights.
-Make a class called **Airplane** and another called **testBooking** with the following descriptions to help with that issue.
+Make a class called **Airplane** and another called **testBooking** with the following descriptions to help with that process.

 ## Airplane Class